chloehudzik/workfront-learn.en/help/workfront-goals/establish-a-vision-for-your-org/where-does-workfront-goals-fit-in-with-my-work-cycle.md

 ---
-title: Where does [!DNL Workfront Goals] fit in with my work life cycle?
+title: Understand how [!UICONTROL Workfront Goals] fits in your work cycle
 description: Learn about the 6 steps in a typical work life cycle and the core building blocks in the "strategy phase" in the work life cycle.
 activity: use
 feature: Workfront Goals